 - let the employer know how they can contact you

 - let the employer know you’ve enclosed your carefully written CV

 Follow these tips to write a powerful cover letter ending that signs off effectively:

-How to close a cover letter
+How to end a cover letter (4 writing tips)